 If you plan to stay in Vietnam for several months or years, you should opt for the basic standard guesthouse or apartment, or a place for rent that allow you to pay monthly (around US$ 250 – US$ 800 per month).
 The rent will vary depending on whether it is in major metropolitans, is it in the city center, the modernity of the place, furniture, etc. However, Internet access, electricity, and water bills may not be included yet.
 You may be able to pay an extra US$ 20 – US$ 50 per month depending on the amount of utility.

 Vietnam is very famous for its delicious and cheap cuisine collections as a result of cultural diversity.
-There is a wide variety of options for meals every day, ranging from roadside eatery to restaurants.
-Unlike Western countries where people usually have bread as the primary consumption, the Vietnamese include rice and vegetable in their main meals.
-Therefore, it is not difficult for you to find different types of rice dishes along the street with inexpensive prices from VND 25,000 to VND 40,000.
+There is a wide variety of options for meals every day, ranging from roadside eateries to restaurants.
+Unlike Western countries where people usually have bread as their primary consumption, the Vietnamese include rice and vegetable in their main meals.
+Therefore, it is not difficult for you to find different types of rice dishes along the street at inexpensive prices from VND 25,000 to VND 40,000.

 The prices of the food considerably vary depending on where you choose to eat.